renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 ![image](https://renanfranca.github.io/img/implementing-placeholder-loading/modulepatch-screen.jpg)
 <figcaption>ModulePatch screen loaded</figcaption>

-I choose to detail the implementation of the `ModulesPatchLoader` because it is easy to undestand.
+I choose to detail the implementation of the `ModulesPatchLoader` because it is easy to understand.
 Follow me through 8 steps to implementing it!

 ### Part I: package.json